Experimenting in Equilibrium: Learning via Local Experimentation

 To highlight the value of mean-field equilibrium modeling, we compare our result from Theorem \ref{thm:learning} to what can be achieved via the global experimentation baseline that is tailored to sequential decision making, but does not use equilibrium modeling: Each day $t = 1, \, ..., \, T$, global experimentation chooses a payment $p_t$ given to all workers on that day, and the observes the corresponding reward $U_t$.
 Analogously to the random saturation design discussed in \citet{baird2018optimal} and \citet{hudgens2008toward}, global experimentation does not suffer any bias due to interference because there is no cross-day interference in our model.
 The downside of global experimentation is that, unlike our equilibrium modeling based approach, it does not provide the analyst any direct information about gradients $u'_{A_t}(p_t)$, and this severely limits the ability of global experimentation to effectively discover a good choice of $p$.

 To understand the limits of global experimentation we turn to the literature on continuous-armed bandits (or zeroth-order optimization), which has established strong lower bounds for closely related problems. \citet{shamir2013complexity} considers the following setting: We have a sequential decision making problem where, in each time period, the analyst gets to choose $p_t$ from a bounded interval $I$ and observes a reward $U_t$ with \smash{$\EE{U_t \cond p_t} = u(p_t)$} and \smash{$\Var{U_t \cond p_t} = 1$}; the goal is to choose a sequence $p_t$ that makes the regret \smash{$\sum_{t = 1}^T (u(p^*) - u(p_t))$} small, where $p^*$ is the maximizer of $u(\cdot)$ over the interval $I$. \citet{shamir2013complexity} then shows that, even if $u(\cdot)$ is strongly concave, no algorithm can achieve expected regret that grows slower than $\sqrt{T}$; and, in fact, this result holds even if $u(\cdot)$ is known a priori to be a quadratic with unit curvature.
 Further results in this line of work are given in \citet{bubeck2017kernel}.
-We also note a closely related result of \citet{keskin2014dynamic} who establish a $\sqrt{T}$ lower bound on regret for pricing under a linear demand model (note that, with linear demand, the seller's profit is quadratic).
+We also note closely related results by \citet{keskin2014dynamic} who establish a $\sqrt{T}$ lower bound on regret for pricing under a linear demand model (note that, with linear demand, the seller's profit is quadratic), and by \citet{nambiar2019dynamic}, who propose a global experimentation scheme driven by random perturbations to $p_t$ that could be used to achieve $\sqrt{T}$ regret in our model.

 The upshot is that, when the daily reward functions $u_{A_t}(p_t)$ are strongly concave and there is meaningful cross-day noise due to $A_t$, our approach can achieve cumulative regret on the order of $\log(T)$ (corresponding to a $1/t$ rate of decay in errors), whereas global experimentation cannot improve over $\sqrt{T}$ regret (corresponding to a $1/\sqrt{t}$ rate of decay in errors).
 In other words, our ability to use mean-field modeling to leverage small-scale payment variation within (rather than across) time periods enables us to fundamentally alter the difficulty of the problem of learning the optimal $p$, and to improve our rate of convergence in $T$.